Choosing Your Major

 Double Majoring and Simultaneous Degrees

-Double majoring is when you pursue two majors in CNR; obtaining simultaneous degrees is when you pursue one major in CNR and one major in another UC Berkeley college or school.
+Double majoring is when you pursue two majors at Rausser; obtaining simultaneous degrees is when you pursue one major at Rausser and one major in another UC Berkeley college or school.
 To declare either course of study, fill out a

 and obtain the appropriate signatures.
 Students pursuing a double major or simultaneous degree are granted one additional semester to complete all degree requirements.